cricehomelab/PyQt5DatabaseProject/README.md

 This is a little project I've started working on.
+This is basically a simple text editor that allows users to create and save notes into a sqlite database.

 Current functionality
 - Allows you to name a note and add contents to a note.